nickader/AderLabWebsite/research/index.md

 2. What is the starting material for the biogenesis of a particular membrane?
 3. How is the biogenesis of membranes coordinated with the cell cycle?

-Our lab tackles these questions by studying model organism, _S. pombe_
+Our lab tackles these questions by studying the model organism, _S. pombe_.

 ## Meiosis II in _S. pombe_